domonkosgyomorey/expression_recog_and_eval_system/README.md

 ## Current models

-- A binary classification model which recognize if a character is a number or a math operator
+- A binary classification model which recognize if the character is a number or a math operator or a parenthesis
 - A number classification model
 - A math operator classification model
+- A paren classification model

-Each model have three version.
+Each model have four version.

 ### Version 1
 Simple CNN network, without batch normalization